Moinom/Rosenbot-v2/README.md

   "discordToken": "secretBotToken"
 }
 ```
+### Install packages
+Run `npm install` in the command line of the Rosenbot-v2 directory.

+### Start bot
-Start the bot by running the index.js via node or deploy it via Docker.
+Start the bot by running `npm run start` in the command line of the Rosenbot-v2 directory.

 ## Host your Discord bot
 Following above instructions your bot will only run while the script is running on your device.
 So it will turn off once you turn off your device.
 You will want to either run it via one of the many hosting services the internet has to offer, or on your own server (I only run it for my friends, so I just have it running on a Raspberry Pi.)

+## Other scripts
+Following scripts are also available:
+- build: `npm run build` - to transpile the code from Typescript to Javascript without starting the bot.